Mel-iza/Mel-Iza/README.md

             <span> <a href="https://github.com/Mel-iza/The-Natural-Language-Processing-Workshop">The Natural Language Processing Workshop</a></span>
          </td>
          <td width="" align="center" style="padding:;border: none;">
-            <span>This is a project that I started, and I want to continue, which is to study and review the content on natural language processing.
+            <span>[Work in Progress]: This is a project that I started, and I want to continue, which is to study and review the content on natural language processing.
 The information in the book is very complete about the area.</span>
          </td>
       </tr>
      </tbody>